adnanebk/ecommerce-spring-backend/README.md

 core features :

-Classic and social Authentication (using jwt with refresh token)
+* Classic and social Authentication (using jwt with refresh token)

-Roles access ability
+* Roles access ability

-Account information
+* Account information

-Password changing ability
+* Password changing ability

-Displaying products with filters and pagination
+* Displaying products with filters and pagination

-Product details
+* Product details

-Credit cart management
+* Credit cart management

-Products managements by admin
+* Products managements by admin

-using excel to add/modify products
+* using excel to add/modify products

-Add to Cart ability with its management
+* Add to Cart ability with its management

-Displaying Orders
+* Displaying Orders

-making orders ability
+* Making orders ability

-Dark/light theme switching
+* Dark/light theme switching

-Swagger documentation
+* Swagger documentation

-and more
+* and more

 I have implemented CI/CD pipelines to automate quality checks using SonarClkoud and the deployment, with the backend deployed to Heroku and the frontend deployed to Netlify